Midrange Planning Calendar

 Most of my work with clients is centered around management strategies: time management, project management, writing management, self-management, and the like.
 I am not a committee member; I will talk substance with you only to the extent that you request it.
 That said, I've got an eclectic background and I'm widely read, so I often have interesting insights.
 But my goal is NOT to be a committee member - it's to help provide whatever guidance or skills you may be looking for.

-In one year, I've had two successful defenses and two more students are defending this spring term.
+In one year, I've had four successful defenses.
 Others are on track to defend this fall.
 Previous student clients have come from the schools listed in the word cloud to the right.

 To see what previous clients had to say about working with me, try reading some of the Testimonials.